sindresorhus/awesome-scifi/readme.md

 This book will teach you to stretch your imagination and see things in a different way. - [@elssar](https://github.com/elssar)

 > This masterpiece of science (and mathematical) fiction is a delightfully unique and highly entertaining satire that has charmed readers for more than 100 years.
-The work of English clergyman, educator and Shakespearean scholar Edwin A. Abbott (1838-1926), it describes the journeys of A. Square, a mathematician and resident of the two-dimensional Flatland, where women-thin, straight lines-are the lowliest of shapes, and where men may have any number of sides, depending on their social status.
+The work of English clergyman, educator and Shakespearean scholar Edwin A. Abbott (1838-1926), it describes the journeys of A. Square, a mathematician and resident of the two-dimensional Flatland, where women—thin, straight lines—are the lowliest of shapes, and where men may have any number of sides, depending on their social status.

 > Through strange occurrences that bring him into contact with a host of geometric forms, Square has adventures in Spaceland (three dimensions), Lineland (one dimension) and Pointland (no dimensions) and ultimately entertains thoughts of visiting a land of four dimensions—a revolutionary idea for which he is returned to his two-dimensional world.
 Charmingly illustrated by the author, Flatland is not only fascinating reading, it is still a first-rate fictional introduction to the concept of the multiple dimensions of space.
-"Instructive, entertaining, and stimulating to the imagination." — _Mathematics Teacher_.
+“Instructive, entertaining, and stimulating to the imagination.” — _Mathematics Teacher_

 #### [Foundation](https://www.goodreads.com/book/show/29579.Foundation) (1951) *by [Isaac Asimov](https://en.wikipedia.org/wiki/Isaac_Asimov)* [4.0] <img src="https://i.imgur.com/yJaoHfh.png" width="30px"> <img src="https://i.imgur.com/iA6WScw.png" width="30px">